erinchocolate/ticket-app-project/README.md

 ## About this project

-This project is created to study waterfall project management method and software engineering.
+This project is a prototype for a ticket sale app.

 My teammates are: